Skip to main content

 Project Summary

 The pursuit of global health equity requires a multi-dimensional approach that integrates innovative science in global health and sustainability.
-To support such efforts, the Graham Institute and Center for Global Health (CGH) partnered to co-sponsor Integrated Assessments (IAs) in Ghana and Peru that address major water issues and their impacts on health.
+To support such efforts, the Graham Institute and Center for Global Health Equity (CGHE) partnered to co-sponsor Integrated Assessments (IAs) in Ghana and Peru that address major water issues and their impacts on health.

 The two multidisciplinary teams worked in close collaboration with in-country researchers and partners.
 Their collective efforts helped address knowledge gaps, identify sustainable alternatives, and build awareness and partnerships for future change.